ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 On the !here, dimly seen through the mists of the deep,
 Where the foes haughty host in dread silence reposes,
-What Is that which the breeze, o&#x27;er the towerin
+What Is that which the breeze, o&#x27;er the towering
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://panewsarchive.psu.edu/iiif/batch_pst_antevorta_ver01%2Fdata%2Fsn83032114%2F000001948%2F1861072501%2F0120.jp2/pct:18.013866,13.827143,9.107877,10.945050/!600,600/0/default.jpg"/>
 </td>